Tiffanyccchen/Time-Series-Analysis-of-relationship-between-m2.5-and-rain-2017/README.md

 ## Introduction

 The analysis processes and results are explained in 時序報告.pdf.
+Data are collected from 2007 - 2016 and is monthly average.

 ## Structure
 1. pm2.5_final.R : pm2.5 time series model building and forecasting